Minority government: France

+These are the six minority governments in the history of France's Fifth Republic as of 2024:

+The previous Borne government was a three-party minority coalition government as result of the June 2022 parliamentary elections that saw President Macron's coalition lose its parliamentary majority in the National Assembly, going from a 115-seat majority to a hung parliament in which the centrist presidential coalition was the largest bloc but 38 short of an overall majority.
+The Borne cabinet survived to 31ss motions of no confidence and Prime Minister Borne triggered constitutional article 49.3 23 times, mostly to pass the 2023 Government and Social Security Budgets but also to pass its pension system reform in March 2023.
+Nonetheless, the government lost several parliamentary votes, an oddity under the Fifth Republic.

 Germany

 Minority government is unusual in Germany, though it was more common historically during the German Empire and the Weimar Republic.
 In the Federal Republic (since 1949), the constructive vote of no confidence theoretically grants minority governments a high degree of longevity, but they are rare in practice.
 No minority government has ever been invested on the federal level, though brief periods of minority government have existed when a government has lost its majority mid-term.
 Minority governments have also existed at the state level, sometimes for substantial periods.
 The viability of minority government varies between states, as some require an absolute majority vote by parliament for a government to be invested, while others require only a simple majority or plurality.

 Between 1949 and December 2017, there were 31 periods of minority government in Germany, including four at the federal and 27 at the state level.
 All four federal instances were the result of an incumbent government losing its majority: the fourth Adenauer cabinet after the withdrawal of the FDP; the second Erhard cabinet, also after the withdrawal of the FDP; the first Brandt cabinet after parliamentary defections; and the third Schmidt cabinet after the dismissal of the FDP.
 Of these, only the second Erhard and third Schmidt cabinets are considered "true" minority governments, as the fourth Adenauer cabinet was quickly dissolved and replaced by the fifth Adenauer cabinet, and the first Brandt cabinet retained a technical majority due to the Bundestag delegation from Berlin.
 Erhard and Schmidt's minority governments were short-lived, lasting less than a month, and both ended with the Chancellor leaving office.